 We will also review our provision for older people.
-National research89 has revealed that older women are at much greater risk of domestic homicide than men, and that violence against older women is perpetrated by sons almost as frequently as it is by male partners and ex-partners.
-From 2021, we will help health providers, care workers and social services to identify new screening tools to ensure older women at risk of elder abuse are properly supported and that early intervention strategies prevent its recurrence.
+National research100 has revealed that older women are at much greater risk of domestic homicide than men, and that violence against older women is perpetrated by sons almost as frequently as it is by male partners and ex-partners.
+We will help health providers, care workers and social services to identify new screening tools to recognise better the specific dimensions of coercive control including financial abuse and withholding of care and medicines - suffered by older victims.
+We will also review whether our refuge provision is meeting the needs of older women, women with disabilities and women with enduring healthcare needs.

-A Multi-Agency Approach In Greater Manchester, we know it is important that service providers work together to address cases in which gender based abuse is complicated by multiple vulnerabilities and risks.
-These 'complex safeguarding' cases can involve intervening when two parties are abusing each other.
-For example: when one partner who has been severely assaulted starts using violence to protect themselves; cases of intimate partner violence and sexual assault that take place in relationships that involve codependency upon illicit substances or transactional elements that include the exchange of sex for drugs or money; child to parent violence cases, including where abusers persuade their children to collude in abusive behaviours: and forms of abuse that are culturally endorsed by a wider family network or community, including honour based abuse, forced marriage and female genital mutilation.
+A Multi-Agency Approach

+In Greater Manchester, we know it is important that service providers work together to address cases in which gender-based violence is complicated by multiple vulnerabilities and risks.
+These complex cases can involve intervening when two parties are abusing each other.
+For example: when one partner who has been severely assaulted starts using violence to protect themselves; cases of intimate partner violence and sexual assault that take place in relationships that involve co-dependency upon illicit substances or transactional elements that include the exchange of sex for drugs or money; child to parent violence cases, including where abusers persuade their children to collude in abusive behaviours: and forms of abuse that are culturally endorsed by a wider family network or community, including honour based abuse, forced marriage and female genital mutilation.

-Over the next ten years, Greater Manchester will continue to engage with national support organisations such as Karma Nirvana and local charities like Project Choice to advise and train those working in multi-agency partnerships on complex safeguarding cases.
-This will ensure health and social care workers in Greater Manchester are fully equipped to understand the many forms gender based abuse can take and how gendered patterns of inequality compound the dangers faced by women and girls in many different relationships.
+Over the next ten years, Greater Manchester will continue to engage with national support organisations such as Karma Nirvana and local charities like Project Choice to advise and train those working in multi-agency partnerships on complex cases.
+This will ensure health and social care workers in Greater Manchester are fully equipped to understand the many forms gender-based violence can take and how gendered patterns of inequality compound the dangers faced by women and girls in many different relationships.

 In addition, we will:

-Review national and international approaches to preventing harmful traditional practices to understand what works, for who and how.
+• Review national and international approaches to preventing harmful traditional practices to understand what works, for who and how.
 This will include a review of the Greater Manchester Project Choice and Guardian projects.

-Over the last five years, Greater Manchester has recognised the need to build collaborative relationships with young people who are vulnerable to abuse.
-This is especially the cases with 'Looked After' children, who are more easily persuaded to rely on the support of adults looking to groom them with offers of accommodation, protection, food, drugs, and money, when they are distrusting of the social workers supporting them90.
-The Achieving Change Together pilots in Wigan and Rochdale - which were codesigned by young people and their parents and carers - have revealed how providing a single, consistent source of professional support to young people who have suffered trauma, neglect and gender based abuse can protect them from subsequent victimisation.
+Over the last five years, Greater Manchester has recognised the need to build collaborative relationships with young people who are vulnerable to abuse, for example, through 'Safe and Together Model' training in Manchester101.
+This is especially the cases with 'Looked After' children, who are more easily persuaded to rely on the support of adults looking to groom them with offers of accommodation, protection, food, drugs, and money, when they are distrusting of the social workers supporting them.102 The Achieving Change Together pilots in Wigan and Rochdale - which were co-designed by young people and their parents and carers - have revealed how providing a single, consistent source of professional support to young people who have suffered trauma, neglect and gender-based violence can protect them from subsequent victimisation.